PeterZhang9595/cv-nst-project/README.md

 ### some points may be done to control while running
 - content-style trade-off already complete!
-- style interpolation
+- style interpolation I don't think it help a lot.
-- spatial control trying ... basically complete !
+- spatial control trying ... basically complete , now I think is better.
-- color control
+- color control already done!

 ### some improvement --- more advanced network architectures